10-Day Southern Spain Itinerary – Best of Andalusia

 Image by Michael Gaylard via Flickr

-If you have time, explore the nearby White Villages like Zahara de la Sierra, Setenil de las Bodegas, and Grazalema.
-If you love food, consider an e-bike tour through the countryside, where you can try local wine and cheese.
+If you have extra time, the surrounding white villages (like Zahara de la Sierra, Setenil de las Bodegas, and Grazalema) are worth the trip.
+Food lovers can join an e-bike ride through the countryside to taste local wine and cheese.
 For a bit of adventure, take a buggy tour through the El Tajo gorge for great views and a fun ride.

 Where to stay in Ronda